Accelerated Interdisciplinary Biomedical Sciences Master's Program

 Specific Degree Requirements for the Accelerated Program

 Courses are completed during one academic year, from August to June.
 You must maintain an overall GPA of 3.00 or better to graduate with your degree.
-Although all of the didactic credits can be completed by the end of the spring semester, the Accelerated iBMS program also requires a literature review or thesis project to earn the master’s degree.
+Although all of the didactic credits can be completed by the end of the spring semester, the Accelerated iBMS program also requires a literature review to earn the master’s degree.

 Entering Medical School in the Fall Term

-Since some medical schools require completion of the master’s degree before matriculation, the literature review option allows you to graduate in time for admittance.
+Since some medical schools require completion of the master’s degree before matriculation, the literature review allows you to graduate in time for admittance.
 You can complete your literature review by the third week of June and receive your degree in August.

 Deferring Entry into Medical School